NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

 ![](./Images/openVS.PNG)

-:bulb:If you would like to know more about how to create the Modules for displaying Object Info, [check out the guide here.](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene/blob/main/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md)
+:bulb:If you would like to know more about how to create the modules for displaying Object Info, [check out the guide here.](../../omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md)

 ## Step 1.4: Create the Module

 Create a new module called `object_info_widget.py` in the `exts` hierarchy that our other modules are located in.

-This will be our Widget Module.
+This will be our widget module.

-The Widget module will be building off the Object Info Modules provided for you.
+`object_info_widget.py` will be building off the Object Info modules provided for you.
 You will see these modules as `object_info_manipulator.py`, `object_info_model.py`, `viewport_scene.py`, and an updated `extension.py`.

 :memo: Visual Studio Code (VS Code) is our preferred IDE, hence forth referred to throughout this guide.

 ## Step 1.5: Set up Widget Class

 Inside of the `object_info_widget.py`, import `omni.ui` then create the `WidgetInfoManipulator` class to nest our functions.
-Aftter, initialize our methods, as so:
+After, initialize our methods, as so:

    ```python
 from omni.ui import scene as sc